reactjs/react.dev/content/docs/add-react-to-a-website.md

 ### Tip: Minify JavaScript for Production {#tip-minify-javascript-for-production}

-Before deploying your website to production, be mindful that unminifed JavaScript can significantly slow down the page for your users.
+Before deploying your website to production, be mindful that unminified JavaScript can significantly slow down the page for your users.

 If you already minify the application scripts, **your site will be production-ready** if you ensure that the deployed HTML loads the versions of React ending in `production.min.js`: